Qiu-Group/EXPH/README.md

 (3) Parallel is available!!

+(4) Interpolation is available for exciton scattering rate calculations (parallel is working!)

 Parallel Efficiency of EX_PH_scat.py (Calculate Scattering Rate of Exciton State over 1st BZ):

 (a) Test on PC Windows